Indiana Hoosiers football: Kevin Wilson era (2011–2016)

-Kevin Wilson, formerly offensive coordinator at Oklahoma, was named head coach on December 7, 2011.
-Wilson arrived in Bloomington with a reputation as a brilliant offensive mind, having overseen explosives offenses during his years with the Sooners and had coached 2009 Heisman Trophy winning quarterback Sam Bradford.
+On December 7, 2010, Oklahoma offensive coordinator Kevin Wilson was named head coach of the Hoosiers.

+Despite no prior college head coaching experience, Wilson arrived in Bloomington with ties to the Midwestern United States from his years as an assistant coach at Miami (OH) and Northwestern under Randy Walker.
+Additionally, Wilson had a reputation as a brilliant offensive mind, having overseen explosive offenses during his years with the Sooners that set school records.
+Wilson, who won the 2008 Broyles Award as the nation's top assistant coach, also helped coach and develop Heisman Trophy winning quarterback Sam Bradford during his time with the Sooners.
+When he was hired by IU, Wilson signed a seven-year contract worth $1.2 million annually excluding incentives.
+When he arrived, Wilson installed a spread offense identical to the system he ran at Oklahoma.

 In Wilson's first year, the Hoosiers compiled a 1–11 record.
 In his second year, Indiana improved to 4–8 on the year (4 losses were by seven points or fewer), but surpassed Northwestern's record for most losses in Football Bowl Subdivision history.

 Nevertheless, Wilson's team exhibited an explosive offense, going from 80th nationally in pass offense to 19th and leading the Big Ten with 311.2 yards per game, in spite of losing the starting quarterback Tre Roberson in the season's second game.

 Additionally, Wilson was successful in luring five 4-star Rivals.com recruits from the 2013 class to Indiana, the most in school history.

 Wilson's 2013 team improved to 5–7, and while the Hoosiers featured one of the Big Ten's more potent offenses (ranked 2nd in the Big Ten for 2013), the team's defense was among the conference's worst (12th in the Big Ten).
 The Hoosiers set school and Big Ten records for most yards and points allowed per game, and the Hoosiers lost three games in which they scored at least 35 points.
 Wilson fired defensive coordinator Doug Mallory following the 2013 season and replaced him with Brian Knorr, the former defensive coordinator of Wake Forest and former head coach at Ohio.